takayuki matsuo

 statement

-"Are the things or behavior we judge as useless or meaningless and eliminate, really worthless?”
+"Are the things or behavior we judge as useless or meaningless and eliminated, really worthless?”

 biography